 a childhood under the influence

 Share the Hope

-Lisa Kohn’s memoir of being raised in and torn between two conflicting, bipolar worlds.
-There was the world she longed for and lived in on weekends – her mother’s world, which was the fanatical, puritanical cult of the Moonies – and the world she was forced to live in during the week – her father’s world, which was based in sex, drugs, and the squalor of life in the 1970’s in the East Village of New York City.
+Lisa Kohn’s memoir of being raised in and torn between two conflicting worlds.
+There was the world she longed for and lived in on weekends – her mother’s world, which was the fanatical, puritanical cult of the Moonies – and the world she was forced to live in during the week – her father’s world, which was based in sex, drugs, and the squalor of life in New York City’s East Village in the 1970’s.

 Coaching, Consulting, & Speaking

-As a partner at Chatsworth Consulting Group, Lisa focuses on leadership consulting and executive coaching, and spends much of her time speaking, writing, teaching, and presenting ideas and approaches to life and to business
+As a Chatsworth Consulting Group Partner, Lisa focuses on leadership consulting and executive coaching, spending time speaking, writing, teaching, and presenting approaches to life and business.

 Lisa Kohn Writes

 May the sun shine on you today with much love and beauty and joy and lightness

 This is what I texted to a dearest friend (one of the many I text with every morning).
 This is what I wish for them, for me, for you.
 May the sun shine on you today with much love and beauty and joy and lightness.
 I am showing up for me and feeling the feelings – the...